TRAINEE PROGRAM

 Who is the faculty for the Trainee Program?

 The program is led by OBT Artistic Directors Mara Vinson and Oleg Gorboulev.
-Additional guest faculty for the 2025-26 season will be announced soon.
+Additional faculty for the 25/26 season includes Sophie Powell, Avery Gardner, and Wyatt Johnson.

 How many performance opportunities are there?